Information for Passenger requesting Emergency Exit row seat.

 - 5. Do not have to assist an accompanying passenger in an emergency evacuation*

 - 6. Consent to providing assistance in an emergency evacuation

-Passengers who do not satisfy above conditions will be requested to change to another seats.
+Passengers who do not satisfy conditions 1 through 6 above will be requested to change to another seats.

 - Which seats are referred to as "emergency exit row seat"?

 - Of the rows adjacent to an aisle that lead to emergency exits on the left and right sides (cross aisle), the seats rear of the aisle are referred to as "emergency exit row seat".
 Rows that are separated by an aisle and galley, lavatory, partition, etc. are not included.

 - How can I stow my carry-on baggage and personal belonging at exit row seat?